enesmuzaffer22/basic-page-builder-made-by-ai/README.md

 A user-friendly and intuitive page builder that allows you to create web pages without writing code.
 Built with React 19 and TypeScript, it features an accessible interface and real-time preview for anyone who wants to design web pages.

+## AI Development

+This project was developed with the assistance of artificial intelligence:

+- **AI Tool**: Cursor Agent
+- **AI Model**: Claude 3.7 Sonnet by Anthropic

+The AI assistance was used to help design the architecture, implement features, and debug the application while following modern React and TypeScript best practices.

 ## Features

 - **Two-Panel Interface**: Layers panel and preview screen